 What Is Bulimia?

 Bulimia is a potentially life-threatening condition in which people may binge eat, often with a loss of control, and then purge what they ate.
 This often occurs as a way to get rid of the calories they’ve just consumed.
-There are various methods people use to get rid of these extra calories.
+There are various methods people with bulimia use to get rid of these extra calories.
 Some will use laxatives, while others will self-induce vomiting.
 Still, others will fast for unhealthy periods of time after binge eating or exercise excessively.
 Some people use diet products or diuretics to shed pounds.
-In all cases, those who have bulimia are obsessed with the way their body looks or their body’s shape.
+In all cases, those who have bulimia are obsessed with their body image or their body’s shape.

 Types of Bulimia